ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 ## Naming and Initial Set-Up
 1. Type the name you want for your character into the "Name" field.
 This is the name that your character will have for the entire game, and will be how the NPCs refer to you.
 2. Type the name you want for your farm into the "Farm Name" field.
-Once you select this name you cannot change it.
-It may be useful to select the farm type before, selecting the name.
+    > If you are struggling to come up with a farm name may be useful to select the farm type before selecting the name
 3. Add in something to serve as your favorite thing.
 Do not stress too much about this choice, it will not impact gameplay, but rather allows you to add a personal touch to your character!
 4. Select your animal preference from the options.
 This will determine what your first pet will be.
 There will be the opportunity to acquire a different pet later in the game.